What is Thoracic Outlet Syndrome?

 Very rarely if the subclavian artery is compressed, stroke is a possibility.

-Physiotherapy Treatment for Thoracic Outlet Syndrome
+What are the Treatment for Thoracic Outlet Syndrome?

 - Posture correction and training